 The loopholes our healthcare system has have already surfaced.

 In the first wave of the pandemic until May 2020, Canada reported a heartbreaking 5324 COVID-19 deaths in long-term care homes.

 Whereas the almost similar country in terms of healthcare spending by the percentage of GDP - Australia - reported only 26 deaths in long-term care homes.

-And look at the extremely good condition in the nation having a population difference by just around 12% than Canada.
+And look at the extremely good condition in the nation having a population difference of just around 12% than Canada.

 If we dig deep inside, factors making the COVID-19 situation worse in Canada are the shortage of healthcare workers and overwhelmed healthcare workers!

 The reason we’re discussing this is that virtual healthcare can solve these teasing challenges.

 Virtual health technology cannot ease the COVID-19 scene in Canada directly, but it can trigger many indirect ‘life-saving’ effects.